gabraganca/research_tricks/README.md

 You can learn python basics at [CodeAcademy](http://www.codecademy.com/tracks/python).
 I have tried and it is very nice.

+Another interactive way to lear python is the [learnpython.org](http://www.learnpython.org/).
+Give it a try.

 There is a tutorial for non-programmers [here](http://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3).

 There is also the now famous [Learn Python the Hard Way](http://learnpythonthehardway.org/).
 It seems that it focus